 Pave provides standard support services and service level terms, each of which are described at www.pave.com/service-terms.

 Unless otherwise provided on an Order Form, (i) Customer will pay all fees set forth on such Order Form (“Fees”) within thirty (30) days of receipt of the applicable invoice and (ii) all Fees are payable and will be invoiced annually in advance.
 All Fees are in USD and do not include any taxes that may apply, including but not limited to any sales, use, value-added, withholding, GST, VAT or similar taxes or levies.
 Any such taxes are the responsibility of Customer.
-All purchases of subscriptions to the Products are non-cancelable and all Fees are non-refundable.
+All purchases of subscriptions to the Products are non-cancelable and all Fees are non-refundable, except as expressly provided in Section 11.3 below.
 Past due invoices are subject to interest on any outstanding balance of the lesser of 1.5% per month or the maximum amount permitted by law.
 Pave reserves the right to change the Fees and to institute new Fees at the end of the Initial Order Term or then-current Renewal Order Term (each as defined below) upon thirty (30) days’ prior notice to Customer (which may be sent by email), which new Fees will be effective for the then upcoming Renewal Order Term.

 As between the parties, Pave retains all right, title and interest in and to the Products, and all software, products, works and other intellectual property and moral rights related thereto or created, used or provided by Pave for the purposes of this Agreement, including any copies and derivative works of any of the foregoing.
 No rights or licenses are granted except as expressly and unambiguously set forth in this Agreement.